hsinshufan/my_logseq_data/pages/Software Testing.md

 			- Software Requirement Specification, SRS
 			- Functional Requirement Specification, FRS
 		- Analyze and frame possible system abuse scenarios
-		- Enumerate test scenarios that
+		- Enumerate test scenarios that cover every possible feature of the software
+		- Create a Traceability Matrix to ensure that every requirement is mapped to a test scenario